ysyk2021/the-relentless-cycle-how-to-keep-moving-forward-even-through-setbacks/src/chapter-4-3.md

-Chapter 8: Leveraging Support Systems and Mentorship for Motivation and Encouragement
+Leveraging Support Systems and Mentorship for Motivation and Encouragement
 =====================================================================================

 In this chapter, we will explore the importance of support systems and mentorship in harnessing motivation and encouragement while navigating the relentless cycle of setbacks and progress.
 By building a network of support and seeking guidance from experienced mentors, individuals can find the inspiration and guidance needed to stay motivated and resilient on their journey towards success.